610265158/Peppa_Pig_Face_Landmark/README.md

 - [x]  Transfer to tensorflow 2.0
 - [ ]  small model
 - [ ]  Add some GAN model to make it fun ing....
 - [ ]  3-d face algorithm
+- [ ]  maybe a mobile device version, so tired